basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 ## Creating the Basic Data Model

-We'll begin with a `User` type that will house the following information about each user:
+We can begin by creating a new type, `User`, that will house the following information about each user:

 * first name
 * last name